-- Create a pinhole in your firewall and reconfigure your Application in the Dashboard if necessary.
+- Create a pinhole in your firewall and reconfigure your service in the Dashboard if necessary.

-- Utilize a reverse proxy like ngrok to provide external accessibility to your WordPress site.
+- use a reverse proxy like ngrok to provide external accessibility to your WordPress site.
 Reverse proxies

 like ngrok should only be used for local development environments.

-Verify there are no errors in your web server caused by the Server Sent Event.
+Verify there are no errors in your web server caused by the webhook.
 The call should be a

 /wp-admin/admin-ajax.php?action=launchkey-native-callback.
 If properly configured, it would respond